mikolasan/mikolasan.github.io/src/markdown/ai/markov-decision-processes.md

 > [Typical NNs] are inherently reactive, and in particular, lack explicit planning computation.
 The success of reactive policies in sequential problems is due to the learning algorithm, which essentially trains a reactive policy to select actions that have good long-term consequences in its training domain.

-So I skipped simple ANN implementations and tried VIN.I had git problems here.
+So I skipped simple ANN implementations and [tried VIN](https://github.com/avivt/VIN).
+I had git problems here.
 I found a fork with a fix.
-I also found that VIN is implemented in PyTorch and TensorFlow which means I don't need to use neupy library.
+I also found that VIN is implemented in [PyTorch](https://github.com/kentsommer/pytorch-value-iteration-networks) and [TensorFlow](https://github.com/TheAbhiKumar/tensorflow-value-iteration-networks) which means I don't need to use neupy library.